Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

 The two Pascal source files are handled as a "special case".

 The entire process is rather tedious and error-prone, but is greatly facilitated by the existence of p-System scripts.
 See the "p-System Users' Guide", p.
 2-22 (p.
 124 in the PDF) heading "Monitor".
-It isn't actually necessary to use "M(on"itor to create a script; you can just use a text editor to create such a script file (though the resulting text file must be "encode"d via ucsdpsys_text before being placed on XFER.ima for transfer to the p-System -- the provided shell scripts you will copy to "~/ucsd_p-trek" will do this automatically).
+It isn't actually necessary to use "M(on"itor to create a script; you can just use a text editor to create such a script file (though the resulting text file must be "encode"d via ucsdpsys_text, on Linux, before being placed on XFER.ima for transfer to the p-System -- the provided Linux shell scripts you will copy to "~/ucsd_p-trek" will do this automatically).

 ## Populating COMP1A1.ima and COMP1A2.ima with source